-The little boys in this sculpture are climbing a rock feature..The little girl cradles her baby sister below them and admires a flower, not paying the boys efforts much mind.
+The little boys in this sculpture are climbing a rock feature..The little girl cradles her baby sister below them and admires a flower, not paying the boys much mind.

 Boys and girls, for those who would wish otherwise, were never made the same.

-We all love to climb, but we don’t all have to climb the same mountains, or be judged by our efforts to climb them.
+We all love to climb, but we don’t all have to climb the same mountains.

-Do women really want their men riding in the back seat of the family car?
+Do women really want their men riding in the back seat?

-Is caring for your little sister less important than climbing a few rocks?
+Is caring for your little sister less important than climbing a rock?

-Without looking deeper, and making a mountain out of a molehill, this sculpture fits the kid’s ,I’ve been around,pretty close.
+Without looking deeper, and making a mountain out of a molehill, this sculpture fits the kid’s I’ve seen.